ciaoidea/holographix/README.md

 Classic transport abstractions are endpoint-centric: a stream between two addresses that aims for completeness in order and blocks when completeness cannot be guaranteed.
 That mental model is a good fit for programs and symbolic objects where “slightly wrong” often means “invalid”.

 Perceptual content lives in a different regime.
 Images and audio have structure spread across space and time; you can lose samples and still have a coherent scene or phrase.
-Holographix takes that as a specification: represent sensory content as a *field* such that almost any subset of contributions yields a globally consistent reconstruction whose quality grows smoothly with received information.
+HolographiX takes that as a specification: represent sensory content as a *field* such that almost any subset of contributions yields a globally consistent reconstruction whose quality grows smoothly with received information.

-In Holographix, the network does not “rescue” a brittle representation.
+In HolographiX, the network does not “rescue” a brittle representation.
 The representation itself is built so that survival of *any subset* is meaningful.

 ---

 ## What is implemented (current scope)

-Holographix is currently focused on sensory signals:
+HolographiX is currently focused on sensory signals:

 Images are handled as RGB arrays, with a model that generates a coarse approximation and an `int16` residual that carries fine detail.

 Audio is handled as PCM WAV via the Python standard library `wave`, again with a coarse approximation plus an `int16` residual carrying fine detail.

 Opaque arbitrary binaries are intentionally out of scope for now.
-Most binary formats are not meaningful under graceful blur and typically require strict erasure coding; Holographix is about perceptual continuity rather than bitwise equivalence under all failure modes.
+Most binary formats are not meaningful under graceful blur and typically require strict erasure coding; HolographiX is about perceptual continuity rather than bitwise equivalence under all failure modes.

 ---